empathic-ai/altimit/README.md

 Altimit's Engine is an alternative to its plugins.
 Built on top of the Godot Engine, the Altimit Engine combines Godot's cross-platform support and open architecture with the utility of Altimit's framework.
 It's a fork of the main branch of the Godot Engine, with a few additional features and optimizations to provide the best possible experience of Altimit.

 <i>Note: Whenever possible, developers are encouraged to contribute to the main branch of Godot, rather than contributing directly to Altimit's fork of the Godot Engine.
-This helps limit fragmentation between projects.</i>
+This helps limit fragmentation between the two projects.</i>